adskevin/react-tic-tac-toe/README.md

 This is an implementation of the official react tutorial: https://reactjs.org/tutorial/tutorial.html

+The tutorial guides throught making a game which:

+1. Lets you play tic-tac-toe,
+2. Indicates when a player has won the game,
+3. Stores a game’s history as a game progresses,
+4. Allows players to review a game’s history and see previous versions of a game’s board.

 To go a litle further I also implemented the ideas mentioned in the end of the tutorial:

 1. Display the location for each move in the format (col, row) in the move history list.